Topological Data Analysis Applications in Natural Language Processing: A Survey: Introduction

 \section{Introduction}

 Proliferation of the Internet has given rise to the generation of massive amounts of data.
 These massive amounts of data when processed can solve many crucial issues plaguing our current society.
 Due to this well-established notion among stake-holding institutions, the Machine Learning (ML) field has been thriving as a tool that extracts trends and solutions to non-trivial problems.
 However, real-world data tends to be noisy, heterogeneous, imbalanced, have missing labels, contain high-dimensionality, etc., often making the adoption of ML techniques to such datasets non-trivial.
-Therefore, to extract meaningful findings from data, specifically real-world data, clever techniques that extract additional features, while \textit{preserving the structure of the data need to be employed}.
+Therefore, to extract meaningful findings from data, specifically real-world data, clever techniques that extract additional features, while \textit{preserving the overall structure of the data} need to be employed.

 To that end, a small niche community for \textit{Topological Data Analysis (TDA) applications in NLP} has emerged.
 Being promised as a technique that can extract and analyze the shape/topology of data, TDA has great potential in mitigating such issues witnessed in real-world data.
+Thus, by applying TDA to NLP, we obtain ``\textit{topological structures from language},'' which refers not to intrinsic properties of raw text itself, but to the structures that emerge when linguistic data is mapped into high-dimensional embedding spaces.
+These induced topologies capture relationships among words, sentences, or documents based on their learned representations, rather than any inherent topological features of the text.